The chemistry of tooth decay (How and why cavities form.) -

 Everyone's mouth is inhabited by bacteria.
 In fact, a single human mouth can contain more microorganisms than there are people on planet Earth.

-And although you can't sterilize your mouth, there are things you can do to minimize your potential for experiencing tooth decay.
-You do this by preventing oral bacteria from forming organized colonies.
+And while you can't sterilize your mouth, there are things you can do to minimize the impact of bacteria.
+You do this by preventing them from forming organized colonies.

 Dental plaque not only provides a home for bacteria but it also acts as a medium that holds the acid they produce directly against a tooth's surface.